sdominguez894/aorticcode-2/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+If that did not work try: npm i --legacy-peer-deps This tells npm to ignore peer dependency version mismatches and just install the packages.
+It will work if there are not breaking changes, just version mismatches.

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```